prognostikos/adyen_client/README.md

 # A simple client that talks to the Adyen API

-> Does not try to be smart, stays close to the documentation while adhering to ruby conventions.
+> Does not try to be smart, stays close to the documentation while adhering to Ruby conventions.

 ## Setup & Configuration